arielt/neut/README.md

 # Neut-chrome

 Lightweight extension that measures how fast your web pages are loading.
-Good for low-power devices.
+Suitable for low-power devices.
 Includes only network part of the base page load, without taking into consideration sub-resources or rendering in browser.

 Performance timing is not a precise science.
 Extension